bcgov/indy-sdk/doc/wallet/enterprise-wallet-design.md

 TheOrgBook wallet will be based on the same technical platform as the existing TOB API services:

 * The services will be implemented using Python, Django and Django REST services
-* The TOB wallet will use PostgreSQL as a back-end database (TODO confirm)
+* The TOB wallet will use PostgreSQL as a back-end database
 * The TOB wallet will use Django REST Framework "TokenAuthentication" (http://www.django-rest-framework.org/api-guide/authentication/) to secure communications between the client (indy sdk proxy) and wallet server
     * Note that additional security measures are recommended, such as:
     * Use of tls (https) between client and server